zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

 Embedding a WKWebView object programmatically into your view hierarchy is another way, It makes WKWebView have native experience to use your navigation delegate to modify the web view’s navigation behavior.
 The users can't feel differently to use it, but we will get automatically updates via web service after our app is released.

 We recommend hosting a WKWebView into the MFE, whether it could serve the whole user experience or not.
+Since the MFE still need to integrate it shell app on build-time, it's a partially run-time integration solution.

 Notice your app might be rejected if the core features and functionality dynamically with web technology like HTML5, due to [App Store Review Guidelines][App_Updates_for_HTML5_Apps].